learn-co-curriculum/phase-3-hashketball/README.md

 ### Process Tip: Writing NDS is Hard

-Writing NDS' is challenging because we humans can lose track of whether or not we closed a `{...}` set or added a `,` in the right place.
+Writing NDSs is challenging because we humans can lose track of whether or not we closed a `{...}` set or added a `,` in the right place.
 Running a small chunk of tests (more on that in the next section ) to make sure our NDS is _syntactically valid_ (i.e. honors Ruby's grammar rules) is a good idea.
 This